jatin-kaklotar/-RT-camp-Twitter-challenge-Assignment/README.md

 2. Download can be performed in one of the following formats i.e. You choose the format you want.
 It would act as an advantage if you give the option to download the tweets in all the following formats: csv, xls, google-spreadhseet, pdf, xml and json formats.
 3. For Google-spreadsheet export feature, your app-user must have Google account.
 Your app should ask for permission to create spreadsheet on user’s Google-Drive.
-4. Once user clicks download button (after choosing option) all tweets for logged in users should be downloaded.
+4. Once user clicks download button (after choosing option) all tweets for logged in users should be downloaded(up to 3200 tweets you can download).

 -----------------------------------------------------------------------------------------